cristiadu/rate-my-everything/README.md

-# rate-my-everything
+# Rate My Everything
-Web-based application focused on rating multiple different objects/interests based of multiple reviews of multiple users.
+Web-based application focused on rating different objects/interests based of multiple reviews from each user, focused more into individual rating rather than a collective one.